boateye/Project_ShadowMancer_ep1/README.md

-Project ShadowMancer Ep.1 - "The Screaming Fist"
+Project: ShadowMancer Ep.1 - "The Screaming Fist"
 ========================

 Episode 1 of a fan adaptation of William Gibson's Neuromancer into the Shadowrun Returns Engine.